ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 * Fragmentation Unit: Contains a subset of a single NAL unit.
 This payload structure is specified in {{Fragmentation-unit}}.

-NOTE: (informative) This specification does not limit the size of NAL units encapsulated in NAL unit packets and fragmentation units.  {{ISO.IEC.23090-5}} does not restrict the maximum size of a NAL unit directly either.
+NOTE: (informative) This memo does not limit the size of NAL units encapsulated in NAL unit packets and fragmentation units. {{ISO.IEC.23090-5}} does not restrict the maximum size of a NAL unit directly either.
 Instead, a NAL unit sample stream format may be used, which provides flexibility to signal NAL unit size up to UINT64_MAX bytes.

 ### Single NAL unit packet {#Single-NAL-unit-packet}

-Single NAL unit packet contains exactly one NAL unit, and consists of a RTP payload header and following conditional fields: 16-bit DONL and 16-bit v3c-tile-id.
+Single NAL unit packet contains exactly one NAL unit, and consists of an RTP payload header and following conditional fields: 16-bit DONL and 16-bit v3c-tile-id.
 The rest of the payload data contain the NAL unit payload data (excluding the NAL unit header).
-Single NAL unit packet may contain atlas NAL units of the types defined in Table 4 of {{ISO.IEC.23090-5}}.
+Single NAL unit packet MUST only contain atlas NAL units of the types defined in Table 4 of {{ISO.IEC.23090-5}}.
 The structure of the single NAL unit packet is shown below in {{fig-single-nal-unit-packet}}.

 ~~~
     0                   1                   2                   3